Aircraft catapult: Electromagnetic catapult

-An alternative approach to solving the problem posed by steam catapults was to power the shuttle with a small rocket integrated into the catapult shuttle using jet fuel and compressed air.
-Presenting many of the same potential benefits as the electromagnetic catapult, a combustion catapult system known as the C-14 Internal Combustion Catapult Powerplant was developed by Reaction Motors starting in 1954.
-A full-scale mockup of the system was installed at Naval Air Station Lakehurst, and proved capable of generating 70,000,000 ftlbf of energy compared to 66,000,000 ftlbf of the existing C-13, but the system was never fielded.
-Originally intended for use on USS Enterprise (CVN-65), the ship was redesigned to use conventional C-13 catapults at the behest of Admiral Rickover shortly after launch in 1961 to reduce engineering risk and total cost.

 Civilian use

 From 1929, the German Norddeutscher Lloyd-liners and were fitted with compressed air-driven catapults designed by the Heinkel Flugzeugwerke to launch mail-planes.
 These ships served the route between Germany and the United States.
 The aircraft, carrying mail–bags, would be launched as a mail tender while the ship was still many hundreds of miles from its destination, thus speeding mail delivery by about a day.
 Initially, Heinkel He 12 aircraft were used before they were replaced by Junkers Ju 46, which were in turn replaced by the Vought V-85G.